About to pop and not sure what to pack in your hospital go bag? Our hospital bag packing list has got you sorted!

 At nearly 36 weeks pregnant, I was asked if I had packed my hospital bag yet and realised that it hadn’t even crossed my mind!
 So I got thinking.
 I don’t remember making a big deal of packing a bag the first time round with my eldest daughter Luella, but I definitely remember things I wish I’d had with me.
-So with that in mind and after a little reading around and helpful tips from friends… here are my packing essentials to make a hospital stay a little more pleasant mamas!
+So with that in mind and after a little reading around and helpful tips from friends… here are the essentials on my hospital bag packing list to make a hospital stay a little more pleasant mamas!

 - Footwear: Would love to hang around in gorgeous slippers, but might just bring some flip flops because you can wear them in the shower.